4teamwork/ftw.testbrowser/docs/source/userdoc.rst

 - The **statusmessages** page object helps to assert the current status messages.

+- The **dexterity** page object provides helpers related to dexterity

 - The **z3cform** page object provides helpers related to z3cforms, e.g. for asserting
   validation errors in the form.